Skip to content

 TeleFlow is currently published as a public alpha.
 Use --prerelease with dotnet add package, or pin an exact alpha version in the project file.

-Recommended alpha install for a long polling bot:
+Recommended alpha install for a small long polling bot:

 dotnet add package IWF.TeleFlow.Generators --prerelease